 Not long after that, in a sickening display of greed and corruption, the Thai authorities simply backed off and allowed the tigers to remain at the temple.
 Despite some very strongly worded rhetoric about the tigers now being ‘legally confiscated state assets under the responsibility of the parks department’, and the monk supposedly no longer being allowed to charge tourists to take pictures with them, the Tiger Temple viewed this as a victory and carried on as normal.
 Basically sticking two fingers up to the authorities and anyone who gives a damn about wildlife protection, and saying they can do whatever the hell they like.

 Since then, things seemed to get worse as the Thai authorities appeared to grant a zoo licence to the temple, despite a huge outcry from wildlife protection groups, conservation charities and a whole host of other academics and organisations.
-Even a report by National Geographic and Cee4Life, that built on the earlier work by the wildlife charity Care For The Wild International, seemed to hold little sway.
+Even a report by National Geographic and Cee4Life, that built on the earlier work by the former wildlife charity and partner to Bemused Backpacker Care For The Wild International, seemed to hold little sway.

 Almost a decade of back and forth battles, accusations and condemnation from almost every wildlife conservation charity, academics, international conservation organisations and even the general public were seemingly being completely ignored.